Interview with author Mallory Dyer

 Q4.
 What’s your favourite spot to visit in your own country?
 And what makes it so special to you?

 Q5.
-What inspired you to write the book ‘No Safe Place’?
+What inspired you to write the book ‘The Power Of Want & The Feeling Of Need’?

 Q6.
-How long did it take you to write your book ‘No Safe Place’?
+How long did it take you to write your book ‘The Power Of Want & The Feeling Of Need’?

 Q7.
 On what platforms can readers buy your books?